 Q: How big is Camelot overall?

-A: The student population, K-12, is about 100.
-In addition, there are 16 members of the faculty and staff.
+A: The student population, K-12, is about 130.
+In addition, there are 25 members of the faculty and staff.
 Our small size is by design and essential to the individualized program we offer.

 Q: What is the average class size?

 A: 10 to 12.
 Although there are occasional classes as small as two and as large as 15.

 Q: How are the Lower School classes configured?

 A: Camelot's Lower School is comprised of our MAPP (Muti-Age Progressive Primary) classrooms and our Middle Grades classrooms.

 Most Camelot students in grades K-4 are served in our three "MAPP" classrooms - KinderMAPP, Jr MAPP and Sr MAPP.
 Skill levels and socially appropriate groupings determine classroom configurations, typically spanning two grade levels.

 The Middle Grades classrooms are typically composed of 5th, 6th, 7th and some 8th grade students.
 The emphasis here is on development of "student skills" that will ensure success in the Upper School.
 Again, students receive their instruction in small groups determined by skill level and learning style.

 The curriculum across the Lower School classrooms features a broad-based, hands-on approach to the academic fundamentals: reading, writing and math.
 In addition, students learn social studies and science skills through multi-discipline inquiry units themed around a central question.
 In addtion, students enjoy regular classes in foreign language, music, PE, art and drama.